ticketmaster-api-staging/ticketmaster-api-staging.github.io/products-and-docs/sdks/presence-sdk/index.md

 }
 {% endhighlight %}

 Step 7.
+Create configureExperienceSDK() method inside the same activity class.
+In this method, you will configure about experience sdk.

+Here is the sample code about how to set experience sdk wrapper object and set it to presence sdk.

+{% highlight java %}
+private void configureExperienceSDK() {
+  // specify these parameters to integrate ExperienceSDK
+  // and pass them into PresenceSDK
+  // this will NOT crash if no ExperienceSDK lib provided
+  // presenceSDK.start() will check the availability of ExperienceSDK lib ExperienceConfiguration wrapper = new ExperienceConfiguration.Builder()
+    .setAppId(TmxConstants.Experience.EXPERIENCE_APP_ID)
+    .setAppName(TmxConstants.Experience.EXPERIENCE_APP_NAME)
+    .setApiKey(TmxConstants.Experience.EXPERIENCE_API_KEY)
+    .setAppSource(TmxConstants.Experience.EXPERIENCE_APP_NAME)
+    .setSubdomain(TmxConstants.Experience.EXPERIENCE_SUBDOMAIN)
+    .setDevServers(false)
+    .build();

+    presenceSDK.setExperienceConfiguration(wrapper);
+}
+{% endhighlight %}

+Step 8.
 Call the configurePresenceSDK() and launchPresenceSDK() methods in the activity class onCreate() method.

 {% highlight java %}
 @Override